Helena Kuipers-Rietberg

-Helena Theodora Kuipers-Rietberg (Winterswijk, 1893 – Ravensbrück, 27 December 1944) was a Dutch resistance member who played an important role during World War II, when she was one of the driving forces of a national underground organization that supported those who were hiding from the German occupying forces.
+Helena Theodora Kuipers-Rietberg (26 May 1893 – 27 December 1944) was a Dutch resistance member who played an important role during World War II, when she was one of the driving forces of a national underground organization that supported those who were hiding from the German occupying forces.
 She was known as "Tante Riek", or "Aunt Riek".

 Early life

 Helena Kuipers was born on 26 May 1893 to grain merchants and millers Hendrik Rietberg and Clara Christina Theodora Dulfer in Winterswijk, as the fourth child in a Dutch Reformed family.
 She attended the Hogere burgerschool where she met her future husband, Piet Kuipers (1892–1978), also a merchant in grain.
 After graduation she worked in her father's office, and her husband bought into the company.
 They had two sons and three daughters.
 Kuipers was also active in local organizations, and in 1932 co-founded the Gereformeerde Vrouwenbeweging, an organization of Dutch Reformed women, and starting in 1937 she was on the board of the newly founded Bond van Gereformeerde Vrouwenvereenigingen in Nederland, an organization which united all Dutch Reformed women's organizations in the country.
 This allowed her to build a national network, which would benefit her later during the German occupation.